linien-org/linien/README.md

 ### What control bandwidth is achievable with Linien?

-The propagation delay is roughly 320 ns in normal mode and 125 ns in fast mode.
+The propagation delay is roughly 320 ns in normal mode and 125 ns in PID-only mode.

 ### Why do ethernet LEDs of RedPitaya stop blinking when Linien is running?